angary/angary.github.io/src/posts/unsw-course-review.md

 _NP-completeness, Kernalisation, Paramterised Intractability, Branching Algorithms, Treewidth, Randomised Algorithms, Iterative Compression, Exponential time hypothesis, Heuristics and Local Search_

-Hard course (for me), runs every 2 years, cohort of 15 very smart people when I did it.
-Beware.
+Hard course (for me) and intense both workload and content wise, runs every 2 years, cohort of 15 very smart people when I did it.

+The course focuses heavily on theoretical computer science and discrete / pure math topics - would definitely recommend having some courses or background experience in this field else, the workload can be even more intense than it already is.

-I would've taken notes for this course but there was a lot of content, and a lot of "thinking" that goes on.
+I would've taken notes for this course but there was a lot of content, and a lot of logical reasoning that notes can't prepare you for.

+If you're genuinely considering taking this course, you're should be smart enough to know the knowledge requirements so I'm not going to mention recommended resources.

 ## COMP9444 - Neural Networks and Deep Learning